systelab/seed-jee/README.md

 Use 'Systelab' as username and password

 Considerations:
-- The port could changes as it is defined in the pom file
+> The port could changes as it is defined in the pom file
-- If you are using the angular seed, remember to set the API_BASE_PATH in the seed-angular environment to match the same port.
+> If you are using the angular seed, remember to set the API_BASE_PATH in the seed-angular environment to match the same port.
-- As an alternative to use Cargo, you can also install a WildFly and MySQL database, and deploy the generated war file afterwards.
+> As an alternative to use Cargo, you can also install a WildFly and MySQL database, and deploy the generated war file afterwards.
+> To generate the reports including the Allure test report, you must run "mvn site".
+Once the reports have been generated, you can check them by browsing the folder target/site and opening the file allure-maven.html
+> You need to install the Lombok library on your IDE such as eclipse.

 ## Docker